Kinvey/generator-kinvey-angular/README.md

 # generator-kinvey-angular
-> Build a complete Kinvey AngularJS app from a configuration JSON file.
+> Build a complete AngularJS app connected to your Kinvey backend.

 ## How to Use Locally